Derek Laud: Politics

-Laud was the first special adviser appointed to the House of Lords Rural Economy Group, where members included the Duke of Westminster (for whom he wrote speeches), the Earl of Radnor, and Lord Vincent.
+Laud was the first special adviser appointed to the House of Lords Rural Economy Group, where members included the Duke of Westminster (for whom he wrote speeches).

 Laud was briefly a member of the Conservative Monday Club.
 In October 1984, he produced a policy paper under the auspices of the club's Immigration and Race Relations Committee titled "The Law, Order and Race Relations".
 He considered himself on the liberal wing of the club, and resigned following disagreements about apartheid South Africa.
 He later wrote a paper on how to apply cultural sanctions on the regime and was a vocal critic of the British government and its apparent lack of interest in dismantling apartheid.

 Laud subsequently became a researcher and special adviser, working for Conservative Members of Parliament and government ministers in the mid to late 1980s.
 He also worked as an advisor to Sir Gordon Downey, the former auditor general, parliamentary commissioner for standards, and chairman of the Personal Investment Authority.
 He was private secretary to Lord Rees, chief secretary to the treasury and minister for trade.
 He also acted as a researcher for Sir Spencer Perceval, the solicitor-general.

 In the second half of the 1980s, he became an aide and speechwriter for then prime minister Margaret Thatcher.
 During this period, Laud also contributed to speeches for other leading Conservative politicians, including Alan Clark and Michael Heseltine.
 Laud was a campaign aide for then Prime Minister John Major in 1990 and the 1992 general election campaign.

 In the 1997 general election, Laud was selected as Conservative parliamentary candidate for Tottenham, a constituency with a large non-white population that had been represented by black Labour MPs since 1987, but stepped down shortly before the election, citing "business reasons".
 The Daily Telegraph reported that Laud had withdrawn his candidacy after being convicted of drink driving in the United States.
 Three people in a car struck by Laud suffered minor physical injuries.

 In May 2019 Laud stood for the Liberal Democrats in Witney for election to West Oxfordshire District Council, as a protest against the Windrush scandal.
 He was a strong critic of prime minister Theresa May, writing in the Financial Times that she was 'characterless, incompetent and even her best would never be good enough'.